zsparal/api-documentation/source/reference/v2/orders-api/create-order.rst

    :condition: required

    The total amount of the order, including VAT and discounts.
 This is the amount that will be charged to your customer.
-It has to match the sum of the ``linestotalAmount`` amounts.
+It has to match the sum of the lines ``totalAmount`` amounts.

    You can find the `minimum and maximum amounts <https://help.mollie.com/hc/en-us/articles/115000667365>`_ per payment method in our help center.
 Additionally, they can be retrieved using the :doc:`/reference/v2/methods-api/get-method`.